Bhanufdo/GrpE-OODCw/README.md

 OOD Course work
 Group E

-Download the zip file and open with intellij. src folder contains all the java files for the group work.
+>Download the zip file and open with intellij. src folder contains all the java files for the group work.

-There are 4 folders; Bhanuka,Nihaj,Oshadi,Hansa.
+>There are 4 folders; Bhanuka,Nihaj,Oshadi,Hansa.
 Theses folders contain design,code and individual report for the individual task of the course work of respective student.

+>Diagrams folder contain Usecase diagram, Analysis class diagram and Sequence diagram